dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 **Parameters**

-`deviceID` : specifies the camera.
+`deviceId` : the deviceId of the camera to choose.

 **Return value**